 - Wsniff: A tool for SSL and HTTPS removal

 If you thought this was it, wait.
-There is one more platform most of you may not even know of: And it’s my favorite Android.
+There is one more platform most of you may not even know of: And it’s my favourite Android.
 Let’s see what Android has in its store:

 - Dsploit: A tool for just Different types of MITM attacks

-- Zanti2: Zanti is a commercial software, previously it was a paid app, but recently they have made it a freeware.
-It is extremely strong in case of MITMs and other attacks
+- Zanti2: Zanti is commercial software, previously it was a paid app, but recently they have made it freeware.
+It is extremely strong in the case of MITMs and other attacks.

 - Wireshark: Same as Linux